Meeting the general entry requirements

 Your name and birthdate must match on all documents

-In order for your documents to be accepted:
+For your documents to be accepted:

 - the name and birthdate provided must be the same on all your documents (ID, transcripts, degree certificate, etc.)